scalar-labs/scalardb/docs/schema-loader.md

 ## Scalar DB schema generator and loader

-Scalar DB schema generator (tools/schema/generator) generates storage implementation specific schema definition and metadata definition for Scalar DB transaction as described [here](/docs/schema.md) for a given Scalar DB database schema.
+Scalar DB schema generator (tools/scalar-schema) generates storage implementation specific schema definition and metadata definition for Scalar DB transaction as described [here](schema.md) for a given Scalar DB database schema.
-Scalar DB schema loader (tools/schema/loader) uses the generator to get an implementation specific schema file and load it with a storage implemtation specific loader for a give Scalar DB database schema.
+Scalar DB schema loader (tools/scalar-schema/target/scalar-schema.jar) uses the generator to get an implementation specific schema file and load it with a storage implementation specific loader for a give Scalar DB database schema.

 With the above tools, you don't need to think about implementation specific schemas when modeling data for your applications.